praveens-git-bit/Ignite-Lab-2023/Exercise5&6.md

 The graph/result visualizes the data in a line chart.
 We see that it looks like the temperature is currently quite pleasant.

-Note: The query from line **26 - 42** has the heavy data, avoid running the query.
-Those are only for information.
+`Note: The query from line **26 - 42** has the heavy data, avoid running the query.
+Those are only for information.`

+`Note: The user might not see graph, due to query of high data.`

 9. Select the query. **(Line 26-32)**

-*Note: The user might not see graph, due to query of high data.*

 The graph/result visualizes the average temperature in the next 15 minutes, in anticipation of heavy foot traffic due to the ongoing sale.
 We notice that the temperature is going to remain pleasant for a while.

 11. Select the query. **(Line 35-42)**

-*Note: The user might not see graph, due to query of high data.*

 The third query is executed to keep an eye on the temperature and detect any anomalies.
 A sudden rise or drop in temperature triggers an alert for the Contoso staff to check the situation and take necessary action to bring the temperature back to an optimal level.